-PRIVATE BENEFIT OR NONLEGISLATIVE USE: USE OF GOVERNMENT ASSET AS 24.60.030(a)(2)
+PRIVATE BENEFIT OR NONLEGISLATIVE USE OF GOVERNMENT ASSET

-A legislator or legislative employee may not use government assets for his/her own, or another person's private benefit, for a non-legislative purpose, or for partisan political purposes.
+A legislator or legislative employee may not use government assets for their own, or another person's private benefit, for a non-legislative purpose or for partisan political purposes.
 Government funds, buildings, equipment, and services should not be treated as the personal possessions of legislators or legislative employees.